Axel Bakayoko: Loan to St. Gallen

 On 17 July 2018, Inter announced that they had loaned out Bakayoko to Swiss club FC St. Gallen for the whole 2018/19 season.
 Bakayoko had a good season with the Swiss side, playing 34 games for the club in that season, many of them on the right back although his normal position was on the wing.
 At the end of the season it was confirmed, that Bakayoko would stay one more season at the club, still on loan from Inter.

 Red Star Belgrade

-On 22 December 2020, Bakayoko signed a three and a half year contract with Serbian club Red Star Belgrade.
+On 22 December 2020, Bakayoko signed a three-and-a-half-year contract with Serbian club Red Star Belgrade.

 Loan to Novi Pazar

 On 7 February 2022 Bakayoko was loaned to Serbian Superliga side Novi Pazar until the end of 2021–22 season.
+The loan fell through and he did not appear for Novi Pazar.

+Cheonan City FC

+On 21 March 2023, Bakayoko joined Cheonan City FC of South Korean K League 2.

+Casertana

+On 24 August 2024, Bakayoko signed a two-season contract with Casertana in Italian Serie C.

 Personal life

 Bakayoko is born in France and is of Ivorian descent.